wmhilton-stoplight/platform-docs/docs/1.-workspaces/d.inviting-your-team.md

 - Establish guidelines for API design and documentation by creating standards
 - Create design libraries to promote reuse
 - Invite API teams working in silos to the workspace bringing them into governance initiatives
-- Use the explorer and hubs to evangelize the business value of APIs to other leaders in the company
+- Use the explorer and documentation to evangelize the business value of APIs to other leaders in the company

 Champions are normally the first to be onboarded to the Stoplight Platform.
 We recommend giving them the **admin** role to give them visibility across teams and getting different API teams onboarded.